BSDF Nguyên Tắc (Principled BSDF)¶

 - Dị Hướng Duy Cycles (Cycles Only)

 Directionality of volume scattering within the subsurface medium.
-Zero scatters uniformly in all directions, with higher values scattering more strongly forward.
+Zero scatters uniformly in all directions, positive values scatter more in the forward direction, and negative values scatter more backwards.
 For example, skin has been measured to have an anisotropy of 0.8.

 Lóng Lánh (Specular)¶